 - 100 g dark chocolate use your favourite free from bar

-- 85 g dairy free spread or butter
+- 85 g butter or butter alternative (I use Flora plant butter)

 - 85 g ground almonds

 - 1-2 large pears peeled, cored and sliced

 - 100 ml water